Suspected rioters continue to appear in court following mass disorder

 He was bitten by a police dog before he was arrested, the court heard.

-A 17-year-old boy also charged with violent disorder, who cannot be named for legal reasons, was not required to enter a plea on Tuesday.
+A 16-year-old boy and a 17-year-old boy also charged with violent disorder, who cannot be named for legal reasons, were not required to enter a plea on Tuesday.

 Elsewhere on Tuesday, a judge in Liverpool told one man he had a “real prospect of a custodial sentence” due to the “serious disorder” he had been a part of.